defano/wyldcard/README.md

 *	Begin adding your own user interface elements by right clicking within the "Card" panel and selecting either "New Button" or "New Field" from the context sensitive menu.
 *	Open a previously saved stack document ("File" -> "Open Stack...").
 I've included a few example cards in the "Examples" folder to experiment with.
 *	Enter a statement or expression in the message box.
-Press enter execute or evaluate your message.
+Press enter to execute or evaluate your message.

 To start scripting: